-D-Link WLAN Controller Switch
+D-Link Unified Switch

-The D-Link WLAN Controller Switch (WCS) handles Layer 2, 3, and 4 switching and routing functions for traffic on the wired and wireless LAN and manages up to 48 access points (APs).

-The WCS user interface allows you to configure and monitor all AP settings and maintain a consistent configuration among all APs in the network.
+The D-Link Unified Switch handles Layer 2, 3, and 4 switching and routing functions for traffic on the wired and wireless LAN.
+The DWS-3024L manages up to 24 access points (APs), and the DWS-3024 and DWS-3026 switches manage up to 48 APs.
+The Unified Switch user interface allows you to configure and monitor all AP settings and maintain a consistent configuration among all APs in the network.

-The WCS supports advanced data path connectivity, mobility control, security safeguards, control over radio and power parameters, and management features for both network and element control.
-The WCS allows you to control the discovery, validation, authentication, and monitoring of peer wireless switches, D-Link Access Points, and clients on the WLAN, including discovery and status of rogue APs and clients.
+The Unified Switch supports advanced data path connectivity, mobility control, security safeguards, control over radio and power parameters, and management features for both network and element control.
+The Unified Switch allows you to control the discovery, validation, authentication, and monitoring of peer Unified Switches, D-Link Access Points, and clients on the WLAN, including discovery and status of rogue APs and clients.